valueflows/valueflows/mkdocs/docs/specification/uml.md

 ### Agent

-The Agent subject area contains role definitions in the Knowledge Layer and actual agent and relationship definitions in the Observation Layer.
+The Agent subject area defines roles in the Knowledge Layer and defines agents and their relationships in the Observation Layer.
 More info at [Agent concepts](../concepts/agents.md).

 #### foaf:Agent